 While the overall rate of child poisoning deaths has declined through the years, the percentage involving medication has increased significantly, according to Safe Kids Worldwide.

 Nearly one in three medication poisonings that resulted in ER visits were from kids raiding their grandparents’ medication.
-Doctors have started calling this granny syndrome.
+Doctors have started calling this the granny syndrome.